Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 Choosing the right window material is mostly a matter of personal preference.
 Overall performance based on the qualities we considered in this article shows that there are tradeoffs depending on your purchasing goals.

 • Vinyl is probably the best all-around choice if you are looking for the lowest cost, lowest maintenance requirement and best warranty.
-Exterior colours may fade depending on the process used and warranties may vary dramatically from one manufacture to another.
+Exterior colours may fade depending on the process used and warranties may vary dramatically from one manufacturer to another.

-• Wood is natural, beautiful, has great insulation properties, but it will cost more, it will require more inspection and maintenance.
+• Wood is natural, beautiful, has great insulation properties, but it will cost more, and it will require more inspection and maintenance.

-• Both vinyl and aluminium clad windows offer the best of all worlds, but they would be your most expensive solution.
+• Both vinyl and aluminium-clad windows offer the best of all worlds, but they would be your most expensive solution.

 window materials comparison scores